Embanking of the tidal Thames: The Erith explosion

 This was not the first time the wall had collapsed.
 In 1527, half a mile away, the river had irrupted and drowned the land for 63 years; it had to be reclaimed piecemeal by inning.

 London parliamentary embankments

 Some embankments were explicitly authorised by Parliament.
 These were not intended as flood defences, primarily.

 17th century

 The first of these was for providing a road beside the river.
 Called the Forty-foot way, it was proposed by Sir Christopher Wren as part of the rebuilding of London after the Great Fire.
 The bank between the Tower and the Temple was to be kept clear of buildings for a distance of 40 feet.
-An Act of Parliament was passed to that effect.
-However, the prohibition was ineffective.
-There were so many building encroachments that the Act became a dead letter, and was eventually repealed.
+Section 33 of the Rebuilding of London Act 1666 (18 & 19 Cha.
+2. c.
+8) was passed to that effect.
+This open quay existed for 100 years, but then prohibition became ineffective.
+There were so many building encroachments that the act became a dead letter, and was eventually repealed.

 18th century

 The first public works embankment was made by Robert Mylne in 1767 in connection with the building of Blackfriars Bridge.
 Half a mile long, it started at Paul's Wharf and went in a smooth line to the Temple, fronting its riverside gardens.
 It was not a road, but a straightening of the river bank.
 Its purpose was to prevent the accumulation of malodorous silt.

 In 1777 funds were authorised to make a horse-towing path above Fulham.